 The course is broken down into 3 areas: performing, composing and appraising.
 In Year 11 you will need to perform a total of 4 minutes of music, with at least one minute being a group performance in a recording.
 You will complete 2 compositions, one in Year 10 and one in Year 11.
-The listening and appraising part of the course is taught throughout both years and is assessed in a listening exam which tests your ability to answer short and extended questions on music you have studied and unknown music.
+The listening and appraising part of the course is taught throughout both years and is assessed in a listening exam which tests your ability to answer mainly short and one extended question on music you have studied and unknown music.